Digital-Peak/DPDocker/npm/README.md

 The code to perform the tasks is running on node.js.
 It uses tools like sass compiler, babel, rollup or minifyjs.
 All the local assets of an extension should not be placed in the media folder, because the transpile tasks does copy them there.
 So you would end in an infinite loop.
 We at Digital Peak do place the assets always in the resource folder on the same level as the media folder is.
 If the assets file contains a "docBlock" property then all comments in the generated JS files are stripped out and the "docBlock" is added to the top of the generated file.

+## ES6 modules
+[ES6 module support](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) is a first class citizen in DPDocker.
+Means all javascript files are created in a way that they can be loaded with the type="module" parameter.
+Like that are dynamic imports possible and all the javascript code is run in strict support.
+Modules are built with [rollup](https://rollupjs.org/es-module-syntax/) and dynamic imports are placed within the asset definition.

 ### Install/update
 npm install or update is executed within the package folder.
 All dependencies will then be available in the node_modules folder.